hasanraj3100/My-Habit-Tracker/README.md

 - **User Authentication**
   - Sign up, login, and logout with Firebase Authentication.
   - Securely store habits and personal data in Firestore.
+  - **Maintains login state and user information (name, email, date of birth, timezone) in shared preferences for faster loading.**

 - **Habit Management**
   - Add, edit, and delete habits easily.